cloudwego/kitex/docs/guide/extension/codec.md

 ![remoteModule](../../images/remote_module.png)

-Kitex supports to extend protocols, including overall Codec and Payloadcodec.
+Kitex supports extending protocols, including overall Codec and Payloadcodec.
 Generally, RPC protocol includes application layer transport protocol and payload protocol.
 For example, HTTP/HTTP2 belong to application layer transport protocol, payloads with different formats and protocols can be carried over HTTP/HTTP2.

 Kitex supports built-in TTHeader as transport protocol, and supports Thrift, Kitex Protobuf, gRPC protocol as payload.
 In addition, Kitex integrates  [netpoll-http2](https://github.com/cloudwego/netpoll-http2) to support HTTP2.
 At present, it is mainly used for gRPC,  Thrift over HTTP2 is considered to support in the future.